How to Respond to I-485 RFE: Common Requests and Strategy 2026

 Vaccination requirements: As of 2026, required vaccines include: MMR, Tdap, influenza (seasonal), hepatitis B, varicella, polio, and meningococcal (age-based).

 How to respond: Schedule a new civil surgeon appointment.
 Complete Form I-693 with all current vaccines.
 Ensure the civil surgeon seals the envelope properly.
-Submit a sealed envelope with the RFE response.
+Submit a sealed envelope containing the RFE response, since the sealed Form I-693 and vaccination record are often among the documents requested in a USCIS request.

 Timing consideration: Form I-693 is valid only if signed within 60 days before the I-485 filing OR at any time while the I-485 is pending.
 If filed outside these windows, a new exam is required.